-Are you wondering how you’re going to increase sales?
+Are you looking for creative ways to attract customers and increase sales?
 Don’t worry, you aren’t alone.
 Finding new customers is a fundamental challenge for every business.
 If you’re looking to attract new business or service new clients here are ten creative tips to help turn prospects into paying customers.

 1. Give something away.